FAP Discovery Call Script

 Yes / No

-So if your lender were to reinstate your mortgage, you would be able to comfortably afford the monthly payments again?
+So if your lender were to reinstate your mortgage, would you be able to comfortably afford the monthly payments again?

 Homeowner: